European Economic Interest Groupings - GPO4

 This guide also tells you when notice of changes to the grouping's particulars has to be delivered to Companies House, which forms to use and where to get them.

 This publication is intended as an introductory guide only.
 If you are considering forming an EEIG, please refer to the legislation governing EEIGs, or seek specialist legal advice.
-You will find the relevant law covering the United Kingdom (UK) in Statutory Instrument 1989/638 - see chapter 3.
+You will find the relevant law covering the United Kingdom (UK) in Statutory Instrument 1989/638 and more information about related legislation in chapter 3.

 EEIGs are designed to help businesses establish and maintain links with firms in other Member States.
 For businesses, and smaller firms in particular, other development options - mergers, take-overs, joint ventures - may be too expensive and complicated.
 The EEIG provides an alternative way to establish links in other Member States without losing individual identity and independence.